MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 The following set of instructions will be used for each machine:

-1. Clear the DO cache: ‘Delete-DeliveryOptimizationCache’.
+1. Clear the DO cache: 'Delete-DeliveryOptimizationCache'.
 2. Open MS Store and search for 'Asphalt Legends 9'.
 Select *Get* to initiate the download of the content (content size: ~3.4 GB).
 3. Open PowerShell console as Administrator.
 Run 'Get-DeliveryOptimizationStatus'.

 **On machine #1:**

-* Run ‘Test Instructions’
+* Run 'Test Instructions'

 **Output: Windows 10 (21H2)**